Buying an e-bike or an e-scooter? Read this first.

 - In most provinces, you must be 16 years of age or older to drive one

-- They can be used on bicycle trails and bike lanes
+- Can sometimes be used on trails and bike lanes, depending on local regulations

 - They can’t exceed speeds of 32 km/h or a weight limit of 120 kg